anthena gore

 We partner with community to work towards durable change for improved quality of life.

 Our approach is community-centered by necessity, not by aspiration.
-Community knowledge is the primary building material, which necessitates the direction of accountability in every engagement run toward community.
-When (re)structuring social + relational infrastructure, the work of COLERE is to facilitate navigating the space between worlds; the ambiguous, liminal spaces between sensing, meaning, and making.
-This is steady-paced, deeply consequential work that unlocks the collective imagination, power and resources to build sustainable systems that contribute to long-term, durable change for improved quality of life.
+Community knowledge is the primary building material, which means accountability runs toward community in every engagement.
+Restructuring social and relational infrastructure means facilitating passage between worlds: the ambiguous, liminal space between sensing, meaning, and making.
+It's steady-paced, deeply consequential work that unlocks collective imagination, power, and resources to build systems that last.